 - all the issues in relation to granting consent are the same for all the goods, and

 - the non-compliance in relation to the goods relate to the same part or parts of a standard applicable to the goods.

-- a maximum of 20 ARTG entries of goods with the same active ingredient that do not comply with paragraph 3(2)(i) of TGO 69 (the expiry date preceded by the expiry date prefix) could be included in one application;
+- multiple ARTG entries of goods that do not comply with paragraph 8(1)(g) of TGO 91/92 (the expiry date preceded by the expiry date prefix) could be included in one application.

 Those wanting to import and/or supply or export a product that is exempt or otherwise approved under Part 3-2 or Part 3-2A that does not comply with a standard that applies to the product should contact the TGA.

 An application will not be considered unless the relevant processing fee has been paid.
 The fee is payable in relation to each application (see item 1A, Part 1 of Schedule 9 of the Therapeutic Goods Regulations 1990).
 This means one fee can cover multiple ARTG entries in the circumstances described above.